-Siena sits over three hills and is a perfectly-preserved medieval town, and a shrine to Gothic architecture.
-There is a beautifully maintained historical center that’s been declared a UNESCO World Heritage site.
+Siena sits over three hills and is a perfectly preserved medieval town and a shrine to Gothic architecture.
+There is a beautifully maintained historic center that’s been declared a UNESCO World Heritage site.

 You can start your day at the central piazza.
 The huge Piazza del Campo is the heart of the city and where most of its important events have been held ever since.

-Twice a year, July 2 and August 16, there is a famous horse race that takes place.
+Twice a year, on July 2 and August 16, a famous horse race takes place.
 But most of the time, it is a nice and lively square where you can enjoy the Dolce Vita.

 Things to do and See in Siena